Richard Wagner: In exile: Venice and Paris (1858–1862)

 In November 1859, Wagner once again moved to Paris to oversee production of a new revision of Tannhäuser, staged thanks to the efforts of Princess Pauline von Metternich, whose husband, Richard von Metternich, was the Austrian ambassador in Paris.
 The performances of the Paris Tannhäuser in 1861 were a notable fiasco.
 This was partly a consequence of the conservative tastes of the Jockey Club, which organised demonstrations in the theatre to protest at the presentation of the ballet feature in Act 1 (instead of its traditional location in the second act); but the opportunity was also exploited by those who wanted to use the occasion as a veiled political protest against the pro-Austrian policies of Napoleon III.
 It was during this visit that Wagner met the French poet Charles Baudelaire, who wrote an appreciative brochure, "Richard Wagner et Tannhäuser à Paris".
 The opera was withdrawn after the third performance and Wagner left Paris soon after.
 He had sought a reconciliation with Minna during this Paris visit, and although she joined him there, the reunion was not successful and they again parted from each other when Wagner left.

 Return and resurgence (1862–1871)

-The political ban that had been placed on Wagner in the North German Confederation after he had fled Dresden was fully lifted in 1862.
+The political ban that had been placed on Wagner in the German Confederation after he had fled Dresden was fully lifted in 1862.
 The composer settled in Biebrich, on the Rhine near Wiesbaden in Hesse.
 Here Minna visited him for the last time: they parted irrevocably, though Wagner continued to give financial support to her while she lived in Dresden until her death in 1866.